-Hamas releases two Israeli captives in Gaza, third to be freed shortly
+Hamas releases three Israeli captives in exchange for 183 Palestinians

 Female Israeli captive freed in ceremony among northern Gaza rubble

+American-Israeli national Keith Siegel was handed over an hour later to Red Cross officials in Gaza City in the northern part of the enclave.

-Hundreds of Hamas fighters were seen lining up and managing the crowd in the area where as Kalderon and Bibas were handed to representatives of the International Red Cross.
+Hundreds of Hamas fighters were seen lining up and managing the crowd in both Khan Younis and Gaza City, as Kalderon, Bibas and Siegel waved to the crowd of Palestinians at the handover.

-Kalderon and Bibas were seen waving and greeting the crowd of Palestinians who watched the handover.

-Both captives have now arrived back in Israel, where they will undergo initial medical check-up before meeting their families.
+Kalderon and Bigas have reached Israel, where they will undergo an initial medical check-up before meeting their families.

-American-Israeli national Keith Siegel is also expected to be released shortly in Gaza City in the northern part of the enclave.

-Al Jazeera’s Tareq Abu Azzoum, who is reporting from the site of the release in Khan Younis, described the handover as “well-organised” compared to the previous releases.
+Al Jazeera’s Tareq Abu Azzoum, reporting from the site of the release in Khan Younis, described the handover as “well-organised” compared with the previous releases.

 “The scene is quite incredible, without stampeding observed before.
-Usually, such handover are made under very tense circumstances,” he said.
+Usually, such handovers are made under very tense circumstances,” he said.

 Luciano Zaccara, a professor at Qatar University and an expert on Middle East politics, said the latest release of captives proved that Hamas is still “able to organise and manage the situation in Gaza” despite the months-long Israeli bombardment.